 We also have several in-depth articles that cover how to run to lose weight:

-- Is running for weight loss possible, or just a way to “die tired?”
+- Is weight loss possible with running, or just a way to “die tired?”

 - How to Lose Weight While Running a Lot (hint: it’s not by dieting)

 - The Three Pillars of Exercise After Burn